declancm/cinnamon.nvim/README.md

 single-repeat "." command (unlike some other plugins) and supports scrolling over folds.

+__New Features:__
-Now supports the go-to-definition and go-to-declaration builtin LSP functions 🥳🎉.
+* Support for the go-to-definition and go-to-declaration builtin LSP functions 🥳🎉.
+* Horizontal scrolling for horizontal movements.

 __Petition for a cinnamon roll emoji:__<https://www.change.org/p/apple-cinnamon-roll-emoji>